Portuguese Macau: History

-Through archaeological studies, many artefacts have been discovered that indicate that the Chinese had already settled in Macau between 4,000 and 6,000 years ago and 5,000 years ago in Coloane.

-According to certain historical records Chinese merchant ships from Canton that traded with peoples of Southeast Asia often stopped in or near Macao to supply themselves with water and food, at least from the 5th century onwards.

 In 1277, about 50,000 supporters and some members of the Song dynasty, fleeing the Mongol invaders, arrived in Macau and built several settlements, the largest and most important being in the Mong-Há region in the north of Macau.
 It is believed that the oldest temple in Macau, the Temple of Kun Iam (Goddess of Mercy), was located in Mong-Há.

-During the Ming dynasty, many fishermen from Guangzhou and Fujian settled in Macau and it was they who built the Temple of A-Ma.
+During the Ming dynasty, many fishermen from Guangzhou and Fujian settled in Macau and built the Temple of A-Ma.

 Arrival of the Portuguese

-The first Portuguese to visit China was Jorge Álvares, in 1513, during the Age of Discovery.
-He erected a padrão with the arms of Portugal in the port of Tamau, located on a neighboring island of Sancho (or Sanchoão) at the mouth of the Pearl River, near Macau.
-This visit was followed by the establishment in the area of numerous Portuguese traders, who would erect temporary wooden buildings that would be destroyed when the traders left, having done their business.
+The first Portuguese to visit China was Jorge Álvares in 1513, during the Age of Discovery.
+He erected a padrão with the arms of Portugal in the port of Tamão at the mouth of the Pearl River, near Macau.
+This visit was followed by the establishment of numerous Portuguese traders in the area, who would erect temporary wooden buildings that would be destroyed when the traders left.
 The Portuguese were not yet allowed to stay, obtaining only visitor status.

 In 1517, Fernão Pires de Andrade, the head of a Portuguese expedition to China, managed to negotiate with the Chinese authorities in Canton for the entry of the Portuguese ambassador Tomé Pires to Beijing and the establishment of a trading post in Tamão.
-But, due to the barbaric attitudes of his brother Simão de Andrade (who built a fortress in Tamão), Tomé Pires was arrested and killed by the Chinese authorities in Beijing and the Chinese Emperor prohibited trade with the Portuguese.
+Due to the aggressive attitudes of his brother Simão de Andrade (who built a fortress in Tamão), Tomé Pires was thrown into prison by the Chinese authorities where he died and the Chinese Emperor forbade trade with the Portuguese.
+The Portuguese were then chased away from Cantonese waters in two successive battles, the 1521 Battle of Tunmen and the 1522 Battle of Sincouwaan, marking the end of the Tamão settlement.

-Despite this order, Portuguese traders continued their lucrative activity and the mandarins of the area allowed the Portuguese to settle on the island of Sanchuão to continue their business.

-In 1542, the Portuguese, who already frequented the eastern coasts of China, settled in Liam Pó.
-But in 1545 this community, which at the time had about 3,000 inhabitants, was razed by a Chinese army of 60,000 in five hours.
-The Portuguese tried to settle in Chin-Cheu, but were expelled again in 1549.